Colombia Still Can’t Figure Out How To Manage Pablo Escobar’s Hippos

 There are not supposed to be hippos in Colombia, and there certainly should not be any in the country (or on the content for that matter) outside of zoos.
 Hippos are in fact native only to Africa.

 Yet throughout the 1980s, when a cocaine trade unlike the world had ever seen was controlled by Escobar, his personal ranch included hundreds of exotic animals including not only the currently problematic hippos but also rhinoceroses, elephants, giraffes, and more.
-When Escobar’s rein came to an end with his death in 1993, the government took steps to relocate the exotic animal collection.
+When Escobar’s reign came to an end with his death in 1993, the government took steps to relocate the exotic animal collection.
 The hippos, however, remained to roam free.

-“People forgot the hippos,” said biologist David Echeverri, whose environmental group is currently responsible for tracking and manage the Escobar-linked invasive hippo population.
-“We can’t just kill the hippos and the other solution is relocating hippos, sterilizing hippos,” he said, while also indicating that tracking capturing, and relocating the massive animals is an extremely expensive — and extremely dangerous — pursuit.
+“People forgot the hippos,” said biologist David Echeverri, whose environmental group is currently responsible for tracking and managing the Escobar-linked invasive hippo population.
+“We can’t just kill the hippos and the other solution is relocating hippos, sterilizing hippos,” he said, while also indicating that tracking, capturing, and relocating the massive animals is an extremely expensive — and extremely dangerous — pursuit.
 Echeverri estimates that there are about 50 of the problematic hippos roaming the area, including near towns and people.

 Locals describe the hippos, which can weigh as much as 3,000 pounds, with affection, though animal experts are clear in saying that the animals are not only enormous, but also dangerous and territorial.